GST Rights and Obligations in Australia

 What is this right?

-The Goods and Services Tax (GST) is a 10% tax on most goods, services, and other items sold or consumed in Australia.
-It is governed by A New Tax System (Goods and Services Tax) Act 1999.
+The Goods and Services Tax (GST) is a 10% tax on most goods, services, and other items sold or consumed in Australia, governed by the A New Tax System (Goods and Services Tax) Act 1999.
+The tax was politically contentious when it landed in 2000 — but the framework has been stable since.

-You must register for GST if your business has a GST turnover of $75,000 or more per year (or $150,000 or more for non-profit organisations).
-If your turnover is below these thresholds, registration is voluntary.
+You must register for GST if your business has GST turnover of $75,000 or more per year (or $150,000+ for non-profits).
+Below those thresholds, registration is voluntary.

-Once registered, you must charge GST on your taxable supplies, lodge a Business Activity Statement (BAS) — usually quarterly — and pay the GST you collected minus any GST credits you are entitled to on your business purchases.
+Once registered, you charge GST on taxable supplies, lodge a Business Activity Statement (BAS) — usually quarterly — and pay the ATO the GST you collected minus any GST credits you're entitled to on business purchases.
+The BAS cycle is the rhythm of running a small business in Australia.

-Some items are GST-free, including most basic food, health services, education, and exports.
-Others are input-taxed, such as financial supplies and residential rent, meaning no GST is charged and no credits can be claimed.
+Some supplies are GST-free — most basic food, health services, education, exports.
+Others are input-taxed — financial supplies and residential rent — meaning no GST is charged and no credits can be claimed.

-If you are registered, you must issue tax invoices for sales of $82.50 or more (including GST) when requested by the buyer.
+If you're registered, you must issue tax invoices for sales of $82.50 or more (including GST) on request by the buyer.

 When does it apply?